Childhood Leukemia

 What is childhood leukemia?

-Cancer of the blood and bone marrow that occurs in children.
+A type of cancer that affects the blood and bone marrow in children.

 Acute Lymphoblastic Leukemia (ALL) and Acute Myeloid Leukemia (AML).